Yorkville Historical Society

 • October 23: Board meeting 6:00 p.m.

 • November 13: Board meeting 5:45 p.m.
 General meeting 7:00 p.m.
-(Zach Lemhouse presentation—meeting date moved to November 13 instead of the last Thursday of the month)
+(Zach Lemhouse presentation 3rd and last in the series—meeting date moved to November 13 instead of the last Thursday of the month)

 General Membership Meeting Information